 Nobody wants to admit to being annoying.
-The most annoying people probably don’t even realize that they are, and that makes them even more annoying.
-And when we’re in a restaurant, the one person we annoy the most (unless it’s our date) is our server.
+The most annoying people probably don’t even realize that they're annoying, and that makes them even more annoying.
+And when we’re in a restaurant, the one person we annoy the most (unless it’s our date) is our waiter or waitress.

 We’ll start by saying that the minimum allowed hourly wage for tipped employees is $2.13.
 Do the math, and that comes out to $102 per week, assuming eight hours worked per day for six days a week — before taxes.
 This doesn’t just mean that you should always leave a good tip (which you absolutely should), it also means that you should go out of your way to be as not-annoying to these underpaid folks as possible.